AtkinsGroup/TransmissionPairs/docs/index.md

-# Code and data for reproducing:
-  Villabona-Arenas *et al.* Number of HIV-1 founder variants is determined by the recency of the source partner infection
+## This repository supplies the code and data to generate the results in Villabona-Arenas *et al.* (2020) Number of HIV-1 founder variants is determined by the recency of the source partner infection

+## To use the code please cite the following:
+  - The DOI of the code version: XXX
+  - The original publication: XXX

+### Repository overview

+## Running information

+XXXXX

+## Directory organisation

 The functions are separated into three directories: